msd-sajjad007/ultimate-video-downloader/Readme.md

 ### Tips
 - **Quality Selection**: "Best" gets the highest available; specific resolutions (e.g., 720p) cap at that height
-- **Batch Quality**: Uses the selected quality for ALL videos¡ªgreat for consistent playlists
+- **Batch Quality**: Uses the selected quality for ALL videos—great for consistent playlists
 - **Cancel Downloads**: Click the stop button; supports mid-download cancellation
 - **Output Paths**: Defaults to `Downloads` folder; customize per download or batch

-## ”9±4 Supported Sites
+## 🌐 Supported Sites

 Powered by yt-dlp, this supports 1700+ sites out of the box:
 - **Video Platforms**: YouTube, Vimeo, Dailymotion, Twitch